allfed/mink/README.md

 sudo ./build_singularity.sh
 ```

-You should see the output: "Singularity container built: mink_sandbox" as one of the last few lines of a long outputh.
+You should see the output: "Singularity container built: mink_sandbox" as one of the last few lines of a long output.

 Next, run the sandbox as a writable image: